 If you have a hard time getting a copy of the brochure, forget trying to find the various seasonal dates on the Disneyland Resort Web site.
-Easier by far is to check them out on the independent-of-Disney www.mouse savers.com site described in tip 3 below.
+Easier by far is to check them out on the independent-of-Disney Mouse Savers.com site described in tip 3 below.